prisma/prisma/TESTING.md

 #### Test matrix

 `_matrix.ts` file defines parameters for generating test suites.
-It can have as many parameters as necessary, but at minimum, it should define at least one provider
+It can have as many parameters as necessary, but at minimum, it should define at least one provider.

 This matrix defines 2 test suites: one for SQLite provider and one for MongoDB, while also providing a corresponding ID string for each provider: